Introduction

 Retrieve reaction classes from input analytes

-RaMP-DB includes reaction class and Enzyme Commission numbers (EC numbers) for enzymes from Rhea.
+RaMP-DB includes reaction classes and Enzyme Commission numbers (EC numbers) for enzymes involved in reactions from Rhea.
 These can be retrieved using the getReactionClassesForAnalytes() given a user input vector metabolite ChEBI ids and/or a vector of gene/protein UniProt IDs.
+The function outputs a list with the following 4 slots, each summarizing the number of proteins and metabolites corresponding to each reaction class level. with reaction class information 1) class_ec_level_1: main division/class of the enzyme classification 2) class_ec_level_2: subclass of the enzyme classification 3) class_ec_level_3: sub-subclasss of the enzyme classification 4) class_ec_level_4: serial number in the sub-subclass of the enzyme classification

 analytes.of.interest = c('chebi:58115', 'chebi:456215', 'chebi:58245', 'chebi:58450',